Can CNNs Be More Robust Than Transformers?: Conclusion

 \section{Conclusion}

-While the recent work \cite{bai2020vitsVScnns} concludes that Transformers are more robust than CNNs on out-of-distribution samples, it also suggests that Transformer’s self-attention-like architectures is the key.
-In this paper, we take a closer look at the Transformer architecture, and find several useful designs other than the self-attention block.
-We find that combining these designs and introducing them into ResNet can lead to a pure CNN architecture that can be as robust as, sometimes even more robust than, a Vision Transformer model of the same scale.
-We hope our results can encourage the community to rethink the robustness comparison between Transformers and CNNs, and meanwhile, help the community re-examine and better understand robust architecture design.
+The recent study by \citep{bai2020vitsVScnns} claims that Transformers outperform CNNs on out-of-distribution samples, with the self-attention-like architectures being the main contributing factor.
+In contrast, this paper examines the Transformer architecture more closely and identifies several beneficial designs beyond the self-attention block.
+By incorporating these designs into ResNet, we have developed a CNN architecture that can match or even surpass the robustness of a Vision Transformer model of comparable size.
+We hope our findings prompt researchers to reevaluate the robustness comparison between Transformers and CNNs, and inspire further investigations into developing more resilient architecture designs.